twl8n/dotfiles_emacs_shell/readme.md

 ~/.emacs.d/lisp/tramp
 ```
 In the emacs \*Messages\* buffer you'll see something like ```(invalid-function (["scp" nil "pp" nil]```

-In my case, the error occured when Emacs was reading my .emacs.desktop and attempting to re-open files from a previous session.

 In the .emacs.desktop was a lisp statement:
 ```